-Today I'm sharing one of our favorite family meals - instant pot BBQ chicken.
+Today I'm sharing one of our favorite family meals - pulled BBQ chicken made in the Instant Pot.
 It's made with chicken breasts, either fresh or frozen, and a few other pantry staples.
 Pulled and smothered in BBQ sauce it's a real crowd pleaser.
+I normally serve my pulled chicken on it's own, but my son loves it on a bun too.

 Why You'll Love This BBQ Chicken Recipe